aqthai/malaria_dashboard/README.md

-# Dashboard of Annual Preseumed and Confirmed Malaria Cases
+# Dashboard of Annual Presumed and Confirmed Malaria Cases

 This app requires panel, which can be installed by typing `pip3 install panel`